If you want to enable all builtin Pulsar IO connectors in your Pulsar deployment, you can choose to use

 Now, change the message number from 10 to 10000000 in main method of

-Now compile the project code using command:
+Now compile the project code using the command below:

 $ mvn clean package